vipulpathak113/kubernetes-proj/Readme.md

 9. **What is an etcd key store?**

     It is a distrbuted reliable key value store by Kubernetes to store all data used to manage the cluster.
+When you have multiple nodes and multiple Masters in your cluster, etcd stores all that information is a distributed manner.
+    It is also responsible for implementing locks within cluster to ensure that there are no conflicts between the masters.

+10. **What are schedulers?**

+    It is responsible for distributing work or containers.
+It looks for newly created containers and assign them to nodes.

+11. **What are controllers?**

+    They are brain behind orchesteration.
+The are reponsible for noticing and responding when nodes,container or end points goes down.
+It makes decisions to bring up new containers in such cases.

+12. **What is Container Runtime?**

+    They are underlying software used to run containers.
+Ex.
+Docker.

+12. **Whate is kubelet?**

+    It is an agent that runs on each node in the cluster.
+It is responsible for making sure containers are running on the nodes as expected.

+12. **Whate is kubectl?**

+    It is a command line tool which is used to deploy and manage applications on a kubernetes cluster.
+To get the cluster information, to get the status of other nodes in the cluster.

+    kubectl run command is used to deploy an application on the cluster.
+    ```kubectl run hello-minikube ```